Roman-cer/IScoutPresetClicker/README.md

 # IScoutPresetClicker

-Auto changes the preset used in iscout every x seconds.
+Chrome extension to auto change the preset used in iscout every x seconds.

 Use the settings to choose the preset name and the number of seconds before changing to the next.